 Dear [Church Member’s Name],

-We hope the grace of God is keeping you and your loved ones well during this time.
-As the [Seasonal Holiday or Event] approaches, we would like to invite all our members to come together for a special service.
+We hope God's grace is keeping you and your loved ones well during this time.
+As the [Seasonal Holiday or Event] approaches, we would like to invite all our members to a special service.

 Our [Name, e.g., Christingle] service will take place on [date] at [time] and will be led by [Pastor’s Name].
 This will be an opportunity to pray, celebrate and reflect.

 We hope you will join us.
-In the meantime, if you would like to offer your support in organizing our service or seasonal collections, please contact the church office.
+In the meantime, if you would like to help organize our service or seasonal collections, please contact the church office.
 Any support is greatly appreciated.

 May the Lord be with you all.
 (Thessalonians 3:16)